Natural dynamical reduction of the three-body problem: Reduction

 \presub {\bf Spherical coordinates for $w$}.
 Considering $w$ space as a 2d complex vector space over complex numbers involving $i$, namely $\IC[i]^2$, one can expand a general state $w$ in the $e_R,\, e_L$ basis as follows \be w = r\, e^{i \psi_0}\, ~. \ee The definition of $\psi_0$ can be changed into $\psi = \psi_0 + \chi(\theta, \phi)$, which is a gauge transformation.
 The variable $r$ sets the overall triangle scale, $\psi \sim \psi + 2\pi$ is an overall rotation angle, $\theta \in [0,\pi]$ determines the relative magnitudes of the right and left components, and finally $\phi \sim \phi + 2 \pi$ is the relative phase of the right and left components.
 Altogether $r,\theta,\phi,\psi$ are spherical coordinates for $w \in \IC[i]^2$.

 We define $G$ to be the quotient space of planar three-body configurations, up to rotations, where $G$ stands for geometry.
 In other words, $G$ is the space of equivalence classes of congruent triangles.
 We can write \be G = \IC[i]^2/U(1) \ee where the $U(1)$ acts by overall phase rotations.
 We shall later see how to parameterize $G$ in terms of quadratics in $w$.
 In coordinates, $G$ is given by the $w$ variable up to $\psi$-shifts, and it is parameterized by $r,\theta,\phi$. $G$ includes information on both size and shape: the $r$ coordinate determines the triangle size, while the $\theta, \phi$ coordinates parameterize a sphere that describes triangles up to similarity, and is known as the \emph{shape sphere}.
-Coordinates that are equivalent to $r,\theta,\phi$ appeared in \cite{Lemaitre_1952} in Eqs.
-(1,2,14), and the term ``shape sphere'' appeared in \cite{Moeckel_Mont_2013}.
+Coordinates equivalent to $r,\theta,\phi$ appeared in \cite{Lemaitre_1952} in Eqs.
+(1,2,14), where they were found through a trial and error process: \cite{Lemaitre_1952} started with the equal mass case, used its increased symmetry, and then generalized to unequal masses, while \cite{Lemaitre_1964} started from equal moments of inertia and then generalized.
+The term ``shape sphere'' appeared in \cite{Moeckel_Mont_2013}, see also \cite{Easton_1971,Saari_1984,Moeckel_1988}.

 Substituting \eqref{def:spher} into \eqref{r_23_w}, the relative position vector $r_{23}$ becomes \be \rho_{23} = i\, r\, e^{i \psi_0} ~. \ee In particular, \be r_{23}^{~2} \equiv \left| \rho_{23} \right|^2 = r^2\, \( 1 - \sin \theta\, \cos \phi \) ~. \ee Similarly, $r_{31}, r_{12}$ are given by the same expression after the substitutions $\phi \to \phi - 2 \pi/3$, and $\phi \to \phi + 2 \pi/3$, respectively.
 This means that expressions are invariant under a cyclic permutation combined with a third of a revolution in $\phi$.